taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop/typescript/README.md

 ### `humanloop.projects.deactivateConfig`<a id="humanloopprojectsdeactivateconfig"></a>

-Remove the project\'s active config, if set.
+Remove the project's active config, if set.

 This has no effect if the project does not have an active model config set.

 #### 🛠️ Usage<a id="🛠️-usage"></a>